 Size of your business – how many staff you employ will impact the cost of your employers’ liability insurance.
 A company that employs hundreds of staff may be at a greater risk of an accident compared to a small enterprise with a small office and few staff.

 Company history – how long the company has been trading for and how often claims have been made in the past will allow us to find the best level of cover to suit your needs.

-Be Wiser can help you find the best employer's liability insurance quote for your business.
-Whether you own a hair salon, doctor's surgery or restaurant, we will assess your company details to find the best quote for you across a number of leading insurance providers in the UK.
-To get started, simply enter your details by clicking the "Get A Quote Button" and one of our advisors will come back to you with a comptetitive quote.
+Be Wiser can help you find the best employer’s liability insurance quote for your business.
+Whether you own a hair salon, doctor’s surgery or restaurant, we will assess your company details to find the best quote for you across a number of leading insurance providers in the UK.
+To get started, simply enter your details and one of our advisors will come back to you with a competitive quote.